sanger-bentley-group/gps-pipeline/README.md

 # GPS Unified Pipeline

-GPS Unified Pipeline is a Nextflow Pipeline for processing Streptococcus pneumoniae sequencing raw reads (FASTQ files) by the GPS Project ([Global Pneumococcal Sequencing Project](https://www.pneumogen.net/gps/)).
+The GPS Unified Pipeline is a Nextflow pipeline for processing *Streptococcus pneumoniae* sequencing raw reads (FASTQ files).

+By supplying the FASTQ files of *Streptococcus pneumoniae* samples, this pipeline will assess the quality of the reads based on assembly, mapping and taxonomy.
+If a sample passed all quality controls (QC), the pipeline will also provide its serotype, multi-locus sequence typing (MLST), lineage (based on [Global Pneumococcal Sequence Cluster (GPSC)](https://www.pneumogen.net/gps/GPSC_lineages.html)) and antimicrobial resistance (AMR) against multiple antimicrobials.

+The pipeline is designed to be easy-to-setup, easy-to-use, offline-capable and usable on local machines.
+It is also suitable when the FASTQ files being analysed should not leave the local machine.

+The pipeline only downloads essential files to enable the analysis, and no data is being uploaded from the local machine.
+After the first successful complete run, the pipeline can be used offline (unless any pipeline option is changed).

+The development of this pipeline is part of the GPS Project ([Global Pneumococcal Sequencing Project](https://www.pneumogen.net/gps/)).

 &nbsp;
 ## Current workflow and progress